emnopal/golang_notes/README.md

 # golang_notes

-My repository which contains my journey for learning golang
+This repository contains personal notes of my journey in learning golang

 This repository language will be mixed between Indonesia and English